lheckemann/gizmoball/scenarios/regression/README.md

 All balls collide with each other at the same time in the centre of the arena and perpendicularly hit the outer walls repeatedly.

+## still-ball-collision

+### Instructions

+1. Load file
+2. Run simulation
+3. Wait for lower ball to stop trembling
+4. Press space

+### Expected outcome

+The falling ball hits the lower ball, which does not change position.